rbdannenberg/arco/doc/design.md

 Arco sends `/actl/starting`: gives actual device ids, actual channel counts, actual latency and actual buffer size (in frames).

+If open is successful (indicated by actual_in_chans and actual_out_chans both equal to zero), Arco later sends `/actl/started` when audio callbacks are happening.

 Arco receives `/arco/close`: close audio stream, but keep Ugens in place.